texttheater/produce/README.md

    [ast.literal\_eval](https://docs.python.org/3/library/ast.html?highlight=literal_eval#ast.literal_eval)
    on the string.
 So if the string contains anything other than a literal Python expression, this is an error.

+As an exception to what we said about `__str__`, if an expansion evaluates to something that is not a string but has an `__iter__` method, it will be treated as a sequence and rendered as a white-space separated list, the elements properly shell-quoted and escaped.
+Note also that parentheses are automatically added around an expansion so it is very convenient to use generator expressions for expansions.
+All of this is illustrated in the following rule:

+    [Whole.txt]
+    deps = %{'Part {}.txt'.format(i) for i in range(4)}
+    recipe = cat %{deps} > %{target}

 ### Special targets vs. special attributes